U.S. presses on with Mideast talks rescue attempt

 | JERUSALEM

-JERUSALEM U.S. efforts to save Middle East peace talks from collapse showed little sign of progress on Monday amid threats from Israel to retaliate for what it saw as unilateral Palestinian moves towards statehood.
+JERUSALEM U.S. efforts to save Middle East peace talks from collapse showed little sign of progress on Monday after negotiators met amid threats from Israel to retaliate for what it saw as unilateral Palestinian moves towards statehood.

 The U.S.-brokered negotiations plunged into crisis last week after Israel, demanding a Palestinian commitment to continue talking after the end of the month, failed to carry out a promised release of about two dozen Palestinian prisoners.

-Palestinian President Mahmoud Abbas responded by signing 15 global treaties, including the Geneva Conventions on the conduct of war and occupations, on behalf of the State of Palestine, a defiant move that surprised Washington and angered Israel.
+On Tuesday, Palestinian President Mahmoud Abbas signed 15 global treaties, including the Geneva Conventions on the conduct of war and occupations, on behalf of the State of Palestine, a defiant move that surprised Washington and angered Israel.

-Both sides met on Sunday night "to discuss ways to overcome the crisis in the talks," a U.S. official told Reuters.
-Palestinian sources said they would meet again Monday evening.
+Both sides met on Sunday night "to discuss ways to overcome the crisis in the talks," and asked Washington to organise another session on Monday, a U.S. official told Reuters.

-The wrangling attracted little interest on the streets, where both Israeli and Palestinians have become inured to decades of conflict and deadlock.

-With the approach of the Jewish holiday of Passover, Israel's best-selling newspaper, Yedioth Ahronoth, focused its main headline on the plight of the poor - carrying a report on Sunday's talks at the bottom of page six.

-"RETALIATORY MEASURES"

-An Israeli official described the Sunday meeting as "business-like" without elaborating.
+An Israeli official described the Sunday session as "business-like" without elaborating.
 A Palestinian official said his side had submitted conditions for extending the talks beyond the original April 29 deadline for a peace deal.

-Palestinians have said the signing of the international treaties last week was a natural progression after the U.N.
+Palestinians said the signing of the international treaties was a natural progression after the U.N.
 General Assembly's de facto recognition of a Palestinian state in 2012.
+They also said they were responding to Israel's failure to free the prisoners.

+"RETALIATORY MEASURES"

-Israeli Prime Minister Benjamin Netanyahu, at a cabinet meeting on Sunday, promised retaliatory measures - which he did not specify - in response to the signings.
+Israeli Prime Minister Benjamin Netanyahu, at a cabinet meeting on Sunday, promised retaliatory measures - which he did not specify - in response to Abbas's move.

-A senior official in Abbas's Fatah party, said the Palestinians wanted a written commitment from Netanyahu's government recognizing a Palestinian state within all of the territory in the West Bank and Gaza Strip that Israel captured in the 1967 Middle East war, with East Jerusalem as its capital.

-Israel has described those West Bank borders as indefensible and considers East Jerusalem as part of its capital, a claim that is not recognized internationally.
-Israel pulled out of the Gaza Strip, now ruled by Hamas Islamists, in 2005.
+The peace talks have struggled since they began in July, stalling over Palestinian opposition to Israel's demand that it be recognised as a Jewish state, and over settlements built on occupied land Palestinians seek for a country of their own.

 In addition, the Fatah official said, Palestinians were demanding a cessation of settlement activity and a prisoner release.